-Only charitable non-profit organisations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Denmark, Estonia, France, Finland, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, the United Kingdom and Ukraine.
-All submitted digital and coding event ideas should be planned within the timeframe of September 1st till October 31st, 2020, and aligned with the EU Code Week.
-The events should address children and youth ages 8 to 24, and must be free for participants.
-More details in section ‘Funding Criteria for Selecting Submitted Project Ideas'.
+Only charitable non-profit organizations from the following countries are eligible to apply for the Meet and Code grant: Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Greece, Hungary, Italy, Ireland, Kazakhstan, Luxembourg, Moldova, Netherlands, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.
+All submitted digital and coding event ideas should take place within the timeframe of 1 September till 31 October, 2023, and be aligned with the EU Code Week.
+The events should address children and youth, and must be free of charge for participants.
+More details in section Funding Criteria for Selecting Submitted Project Ideas'.

-In the event of an idea being rejected, the local TechSoup Europe partner can - on non-profit's request - share the reason for rejection with the person responsible.
-The organisation is able to submit the idea again once it has been revised.
+In the event of an idea being rejected, the local TechSoup Europe partner can - on the non-profit's request - share the reason for rejection with the person responsible.
+The organization is able to submit the idea again once it has been revised.
 Should it be rejected again, the idea can no longer be submitted.

-Every event idea approved for funding receives 500 € to get it off the ground.
-Haus des Stiftens gGmbH reserves the right to increase or reduce the amount of Funding in individual cases.
+Every approved event receives funding of up to 500 euro as start-up support.
+Haus des Stiftens reserves the right to increase or reduce the amount of funding in individual cases.

 The following basic criteria apply for the event idea:

 Eligible applicants: Only charitable organizations can submit their ideas via their country Meet and Code Website.

 In addition to the basic requirements, the following rules apply for 2023:

 Events can be held virtually, partly virtual or on-site.